Preparing for Passover: Six Ways to Prepare

 Rabbi Tarfon taught: It is not your responsibility to finish the work, but you are not free to desist from it either.
 [Pirkei Avot 2:16]

 It is very tempting to take an “all or nothing” approach to mitzvot.
-Some of us are overachievers; we want an “A” in everything we do.
+Some of us are overachievers, and we want an “A” in everything we do.
 Some of us are worried about the opinions of others.
 Some worry that if a commandment is not fulfilled properly, there was no point in bothering.
 But to any beginner in Jewish observance, my first word of advice about almost everything is: Start Small.

 The journey of the Exodus began in Egypt.
 The Hebrews could not keep the commandments; they had not yet received the commandments.
 Anyway, they were slaves: they were not free to keep the commandments.

 So if this is your first time cleaning for Passover, do not think, “I must do all of this perfectly,” because you are in Egypt.
 You are only beginning the journey!
-If this is your first time cleaning for Passover, think: what can I reasonably do this year to observe Passover in my home?
+If this is your first time cleaning for Passover, think: What can I reasonably do this year to observe Passover in my home?
 Here are some ideas for beginning your journey to Passover, one step at a time.
 Even if you do only the first step, or the first two this year you will have made a good beginning.

-If, on the other hand, you are looking for official standards on how to prepare a proper kosher-for-Passover home, and you are already an old hand at this, you will be much better served by the 5772 Pesah Guide published by the Rabbinical Assembly (Conservative Movement.)
+If, on the other hand, you are looking for official standards on how to prepare a proper kosher-for-Passover home, and you are already an old hand at this, you will be much better served by the Pesah Guide published by the Rabbinical Assembly (Conservative Movement.)
 This post is for those who are new to the mitzvah of preparing for Passover.

 In short, anything in your home that contains one of those grains (wheat, rye, spelt, oats, barley) and may have had any moisture get to it (on purpose or by accident, no matter) is chometz.
 Ideally, a Jew will find and get rid of all the chometz in the places under his or her control before Passover begins.